GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Introduction

 Running the Dataform pipelines manually works, but it's not very practical.
 We'd rather automate this process and run it periodically.
-Although Dataform provides a lot of functionality to automate and schedule running the pipelines, we're going to consider a bit more flexible orchestrator  that can also run additional steps, such as running our Spark models, that are not part of the Dataform pipelines.
-We're going to use Cloud Composer, which is basically a managed and serverless version of the well-known Apache Airflow framework, to schedule and run our complete pipeline.
+Although Dataform provides a lot of functionality to automate and schedule running the pipelines, we're going to consider a bit more flexible orchestrator  that can also run additional steps that are not part of the Dataform pipelines.
+We're going to use Cloud Composer, which is basically a managed and serverless version of the well-known [Apache Airflow](https://airflow.apache.org/) framework, to schedule and run our complete pipeline.

 ### Description

 We've already created a Cloud Composer environment for you.
-You need to configure and run [this DAG](#TBD) (Directed Acyclic Graph, a collection of tasks organized with dependencies and relationships) on that environment every day at 6AM local time.
+You need to configure and run [this DAG](#TBD) (Directed Acyclic Graph, a collection of tasks organized with dependencies and relationships) on that environment.
+The DAG is scheduled to run daily at midnight, pulls source data from different source systems (although in our case it's using a dummy operator to illustrate the idea), runs the Dataform pipeline to generate all of the required tables, and finally runs the latest version of our churn model on our customer base to predict which customers will be churning (and stores the predictions in a new BigQuery table).

-TODO explain the DAG
-TODO write the DAG
+Find the DAGs bucket for the Cloud Composer environment and copy the provided DAG into the correct location.
+Update the environment variables to refer to the correct Dataform repository and use the tag `v1.0` as the Git reference.

 TODO make the DAG available

 ### Success Criteria

-- There's a new DAG that's triggered every day at 6AM local time
+- There's a new DAG that's triggered every day at midnight.
 - There's at least one successful run of the DAG.
+- No code was modified.

 ### Learning Resources